berkeley-scf/tutorial-dask-future/python-dask.md

   - When using the distributed scheduler *only*, delaying the inputs will prevent sending the data separately for every task (rather it should send the data separately for each worker).

 In this example, most of the "computational" time is actually spent transferring the data rather than computing the mean.
+Whether there is a copy per task or a copy per process seems to depend on exactly what the parallelized code is doing (perhaps based on whether there is random number generation in the code).

 ```python
 dask.config.set(scheduler = 'processes', num_workers = 4)